lckh24/Realtime-Performance-Monitoring/README.md

      - anomaly flags when metrics exceed predefined thresholds

 6. **Orchestration & Alerting**
-   - An Airflow DAG runs every 30 minutes to `REFRESH MATERIALIZED VIEW CONCURRENTLY gold.mv_perf_5min_summary`.
+   - An Airflow DAG runs every 30 minutes to refresh materialized.
    - The DAG is configured with email and Slack alerts on failure or SLA miss to ensure pipeline health.

 7. **Visualization & Monitoring**